 Here’s Some New Perspectives to Consider when “Best Possible” Performance is the Goal:

 I grew up in Indiana and remember listening to the Indianapolis 500 on the radio every year with my family.
 I still follow the race and even watched it in Lima when I was there on business.
-One year during the race, I realized that change could be like racing…
+One year during the race, I realized that optimization could be like racing…

 In auto racing, car owners invest huge sums of money to create the opportunity to win the race.
 Pit crews train to Six Sigma levels of excellence.
 On race day, if there is any obstacle on the track, people run out on the track to clear it so the cars can maximize their speed and win the race.
 In racing, NO BARRIERS ARE ALLOWED!